virtuocity/alx-low_level_programming/0x1E-search_algorithms/README.md

 + Retrieving a record from a database
 + Finding the maximum or minimum value in a list or array
 + Checking to see if a given value is present in a set of values

+### What does ‘Space Complexity’ mean?
+The space Complexity of an algorithm is the total space taken by the algorithm with respect to the input size.
+Space complexity includes both Auxiliary space and space used by input.

+This space is with respect to amount of RAM(memory) assigned to variables, functions etc in the runtime of an algorithm.

+Auxiliary Space is the extra space or temporary space used by an algorithm.

+In recursive calls stack space also counts
 ## Resources
 ### Read or watch: